 The lighting in, on or under kitchen wall units will usually be low voltage lighting and you can get help with this in the Low Voltage Lighting project.
 Our diy project on fitting fluorescent Lighting may help also.

 There is usually a recess at the back of the wall units where the connection can be made between the wiring from the wall to the wires from the light fitting.
 It is usual to switch the lights individually under each unit, but using the wall light project you will be able to wire these lights together with your main kitchen lighting to allow you to turn them all on at once.

 It is possible to have both scenarios whereby a wall switch turns all lights on and individual unit switches turn each light off/on.
 To do this you will need to see our project on two way lighting.

 You can also introduce lighting under your kitchen units after the units are fitted.
 This is a little fiddly because, to hide the wires, you have to drill through the units which you have already filled with crockery!

 The easiest way to fix under unit lighting after wall units are fitted is to buy battery operated lights which either screw up to, or stick on to, the underside of the units.
 These lights can be bought from most DIY stores.

 Lighting kits are available for "retrospective" fitting to units.
-These can be seen by clicking on the image left, or using the tool store boxes at the bottom of the page.
 You can also get some ideas about subtle kitchen lighting from our project on plinth lighting.

 Updating and improving your existing kitchen lighting is another way to get great effects in your kitchen as is also considering switching to LED lighting.
 There are huge benefits to doing so and if you would like to find out about these visit our LED lighting project.